National Museum of Slovenia: The building

 The main building of the National Museum is located close to the Slovenian Parliament building and the Slovenian Foreign Ministry, while the Ljubljana Opera House stands just opposite to it on the same square.
 It was built in the Neo-Renaissance style by the master builder Wilhelm Treo in collaboration with Jan Vladimír Hráský between 1883 and 1885.
 Treo mostly followed the plans by the Viennese architect Wilhelm Rezori.

 The interior was designed by Hráský, with the ceiling of the main hall decorated with medaillons by the painters Janez and Jurij Šubic.
 These were created in 1885.
 Janez Šubic drew the main allegorical painting of Carniola as the protector of arts and sciences, whereas Jurij Šubic drew four portraits of famous Carniolans: Johann Weikhard von Valvasor, Valentin Vodnik, Sigmund Herberstein and Sigmund Zois.
 The painting by Janez was made with oil on wood, whereas the portraits were made with oil on fresh plaster.
 The painters followed the proposals of their teacher Janez Wolf.
 The space between the medaillons was decorated by Karel Lipovšek.

-The building was solemnly opened on 2 December 1888.
+The building was opened on 2 December 1888.
 In the Slovene Lands, this was the first building used solely for cultural purposes.
 A bronze monument to the Carniolan polymath Johann Weikhard von Valvasor, designed by the sculptor Alojz Gangl, was placed in front of the museum in 1903.